boar1ang/big-data-challenge/README.md

   <li>Removing unnecessary columns and creating two separate dataframes for each dataset that matched a sql schema I created</li>
 </ul>
 </p>
 <p>Next, I wrote the dataframes to an RDS instance and loaded the new tables into Postgres.
-In Postgres I combined the product review data for two product categories—*books* and *office products*—in the U.S. from 1995 - 2015.</p>
+In Postgres I combined the product review data for two product categories—<i>books</i> and <i>office products</i>—in the U.S. from 1995 - 2015.</p>